-- 1. "School dDistrict liaison for the education of homeless children" means the person identified in the each school district that facilitates all of the activities needed to ensure the enrollment and attendance of homeless children - 2.
-"School dDistrict of residence" for a homeless child means the school district in which the parent of a homeless child last resided prior to becoming homeless.
+- 1. "School district liaison for the education of homeless children" means the person identified in the school district that facilitates all activities needed to ensure the enrollment and attendance of homeless children. - 2.
+"School district of residence" for a homeless child means the school district in which the parent of a homeless child resided prior to becoming homeless.
 It may not be the school district in which the student currently resides.
 This is synonymous with the term "school district of origin" referenced in the McKinney-Vento Homeless Education Assistance Act.
 "School district of residence" for a student in a State facility means the school district in which the parent with whom the student lived prior to placement in a State facility currently resides pursuant to N.J.S.A.
 18A:7B-12.b. - 3.
 "Homeless child" means a child or youth who lacks a fixed, regular, and adequate residence, pursuant to N.J.S.A.
 18A:7B-12 and N.J.A.C.
-6A:17-2.32. - 4.
-"Immediate" or "immediately" means at the instant the need for placement is made known. - 54.
-"Parent" means the natural or adoptive parent, legal guardian, foster parent, surrogate parent, or and person acting in the place of a parent such as the person with whom the child legally resides or a person legally responsible for the child's welfare. - 65.
+6A:17-2.2. - 4.
+"Immediate" or "immediately" means at the instant the need for placement is made known. - 5.
+"Parent" means the natural or adoptive parent, legal guardian, foster parent, surrogate parent, or person acting in the place of a parent such as the person with whom the child legally resides or a person legally responsible for the child's welfare. - 6.
 "Superintendent" means Superintendent and/or Chief School Administrator.

-- B. Determination of Homelessness Homeless Status (N.J.A.C.
+- B. Determination of Homelessness (N.J.A.C.
 6A:17-2.2) - 1.
-The Board of Education The district shall will determine that a child is homeless for the purposes of N.J.A.C.
-6A:17-2 when he or she resides in any of the following: - a.
-A publicly or privately operated shelter designed to provide temporary living accommodations, including: hotels or motels; congregate shelters, including domestic violence and runaway shelters; transitional housing; and homes for adolescent mothers-; - b.
-A public or private place not designated for or ordinarily used as a regular sleeping accommodation, including: cars or other vehicles including excluding mobile homes; tents or other temporary shelters; parks; abandoned buildings; bus or train stations; or temporary shelters provided to migrant workers and their children on farm sites.; - c.
-The residence of relatives or friends where with whom the homeless child resides is temporarily residing out of necessity because his or her the family lacks a regular or permanent residence of its own; - d.
+The Board of Education shall determine that a child is homeless for the purposes of N.J.A.C.
+6A:17-2 when he or she resides in any of the following: - A publicly or privately operated shelter designed to provide temporary living accommodations, including: hotels or motels; congregate shelters, including domestic violence and runaway shelters; transitional housing; and homes for adolescent mothers; - b.
+A public or private place not designated for or ordinarily used as a regular sleeping accommodation, including: cars or other vehicles including mobile homes; tents or other temporary shelters; parks; abandoned buildings; bus or train stations; or temporary shelters provided to migrant workers and their children on farm sites; - c.
+The residence of relatives or friends where the homeless child resides out of necessity because his or her family lacks a regular or permanent residence of its own; - d.
 Substandard housing; or - e.
 Any temporary location wherein children and youth are awaiting foster care placement. - C. Responsibilities of the School District of Residence (N.J.A.C.
 6A:17-2.3) - 1.
-The school district of residence for a homeless child is responsible for the education of the child and shall will: - a.
+The school district of residence for a homeless child is responsible for the education of the child and shall: - a.
 Determine the school district in which the child shall be enrolled after consulting with the parent pursuant to N.J.A.C.
-6A:17-2.56; - b.
-Pay the cost of tuition pursuant to N.J.A.C.
-6A:23-3.1 N.J.S.A.
+6A:17-2.5; - b.
+Pay the cost of tuition pursuant to N.J.S.A.
 18A:38-19, when the child attends school in another school district; and - c.
 Provide for transportation for the child pursuant to N.J.A.C.
 6A:27-6.2.